-The STS (self-test software), RMS (Resource Management System), Service Algorithm Minimal (SAM) and Flash Loader together compose the TOE firmware stored in the ROM All mandatory functions for internal testing, production usage and start-up behaviour (STS), and also the RMS and

-SAM functions are grouped together in a common privilege level.
+The STS (self-test software), RMS (Resource Management System), Service Algorithm (SA) and Flash Loader together compose the TOE firmware stored in the ROM.
+All mandatory functions for internal testing, production usage and start-up behavior (STS), and also the RMS and SA functions are grouped together in a common privilege level.
 These privilege levels are protected by a hardwired Memory Management Unit (MMU) setting.

 The user software can be implemented in various options depending on the user's choice and described in chapter 1.1.
-Thereby the user software can be implemented in the ROM and/or the NVM or coming without user software.
+Thereby the user software can be implemented in the ROM and/or the

+NVM or coming without user software.
 In the latter case, the user downloads his entire software on his own using the Flash Loader software.

 The TOE uses also Special Function Registers SFR.
 These SFR registers are used for general purposes and chip configuration.
-These registers are located in the EEPROM as configuration area page.
+The start-up register values are stored in the EEPROM, in the configuration page area.